Dems struggling to flip key California House seats amid candidate overload

 However, the attacks that the campaigns have launched at each other became so damaging that the state party in recent days intervened to broker a truce.

-The region’s changing demographics, largely the migration of immigrants from Los Angeles, contributed to Issa deciding not to seek a 10th term.
+The region’s changing demographics, including immigrants moving in from Los Angeles, contributed to Issa deciding not to seek a 10th term.
 He survived by 1,600 votes in 2016.

 More than a dozen candidates are on the ballot Tuesday to replace him, including Marine-turned-lawyer Doug Applegate, the Democrat who nearly won in 2016.